How To Find Remainder In Python

 Q: Is the modulo operator efficient in Python?

 A: Yes, the modulo operator is highly optimized in Python, making it efficient even for large numbers.
-However, like any operation, excessive use in performance-critical sections of code should be carefully considered.
+That said, like any operation, excessive use in performance-critical sections of code should be carefully considered.

 Q: How can I ensure a positive remainder when using the modulo operator with negative numbers?